Frequently Asked Questions

 Why don't you take insurance?

 Many insurance companies often only cover a select number of sessions for each diagnosis, and then they will no longer cover sessions without a new diagnosis (which may or may not fit your symptoms).
 I believe in diagnosing in the best interest of you and your treatment, not in the interest of your insurance company.
+Insurance companies also do not cover extended sessions.

 Many insurance companies retain the right to request access to therapeutic notes if coverage comes into question.
 This means non-therapists would have access to your protected healthcare information.
 I believe in your right to privacy.